brian-rochecampos/Project-One-Clocks-Code-/README.md

 6. How did you make this program maintainable, readable, and adaptable?

-I made the program maintainable by breaking down the code into smaller functions and ensuring that each function performs a single, well-defined task.
+I made the program maintainable by breaking down the code into smaller and ensuring that each function performs a single, well-defined task.
 I also added comments to each function to explain what it does and how it works.
 Finally, I also made the program adaptable by providing options for both 12-hour and 24-hour time formats and allowing users to add time to each clock separately.